Best Air Compressors for 2024

 Power Source

 The most common air compressors run on either gas or electric power.
-Electric models can be either 120V or 240V, depending on the level of performance they have.
+Electric models run at either 120V or 240V, depending on the level of performance they have.
+I prefer electric for its simplicity of use and you’ll note that I didn’t make many gas picks in this list.

 Battery-powered air compressors are becoming more popular with several major power tool brands making them.
 These are typically lower-power options that are best for finish nailers and other low-supply applications.